Home » Repayment » Student Loan Forgiveness » Consolidation of FFEL Federal Loans for Public Service Student Loan Forgiveness

 • The borrower has to make student loan payments for several years extra because of this mistake.

-As a result of this sequence, many borrowers lost years that could have helped qualify for Public Service Loan Forgiveness.
-Both the Limited Waiver and IDR Count update helps borrowers with this issue.
+As a result of this sequence, many borrowers have lost years that could have helped them qualify for PSLF.
+Both the Limited Waiver and IDR Count update were designed to help borrowers with this issue.

 The Issue with FFEL Loans and Public Service Student Loan Forgiveness